Manage List Items

 ii) Bulk edit using a CSV file

-Once you have filled in the single choice on list attributes with the right item IDs (from the child list), export it as a CSV and upload.
+- Once you have filled in the single choice on list attributes with the right item IDs (from the child list), export it as a CSV and upload into the system.

 Download the list of items

-To download all the items in the list, click on the download arrow.
+To download all the items in the list, click on more actions, then the download icon.
 The download option/icon is only available if you have given access to download items.

 If the list contains less than 5,000 non-archived items, the list will be downloaded on the web browser